Portugal–Timor-Leste relations: Security assistance

 Following the outbreak of violence in 2006, then East Timorese Foreign Minister, José Ramos Horta, asked for troops and police to be sent from Australia, New Zealand, Malaysia and Portugal to help calm unrest around Dili.

-Prime Minister José Sócrates said that Portugal was planning to send a contingent of paramilitary police to East Timor if the mandate of the United Nations mission there was extended.
-Later that month, Portuguese President Aníbal Cavaco Silva said the situation in East Timor was very serious, and Portugal would unite with the East Timorese people and do all it could to restore peace.
+Prime Minister José Sócrates said that Portugal was planning to send a contingent of paramilitary police to Timor-Leste if the mandate of the United Nations mission there was extended.
+Later that month, Portuguese President Aníbal Cavaco Silva said the situation in Timor-Leste was very serious, and Portugal would unite with the East Timorese people and do all it could to restore peace.
 Portugal then sent a detachment of its Republican National Guard of 120 military police.
-By November 2006, East Timor made a formal request to the UN and Portuguese government for the doubling of police numbers.
-The commitment of military police is ongoing in East Timor.
-In 2007, President José Ramos Horta said after meeting his Portuguese counterpart that East Timor will need international forces to maintain security for "another few years".
+By November 2006, Timor-Leste made a formal request to the UN and Portuguese government for the doubling of police numbers.
+The commitment of military police is ongoing in Timor-Leste.
+In 2007, President José Ramos Horta said after meeting his Portuguese counterpart that Timor-Leste will need international forces to maintain security for "another few years".